 Society: Bitcoin Fixes This

-Fundamentally, Bitcoin does this by changing the incentives that give modern society its shape.
-And as it happens, the world’s incentives in our time have been set primarily with money.
-And so if we change those incentives, we change the world overall.
+Bitcoin changes the incentives that have distorted the shape of modern society.
+This is possible because the world’s present incentives have been set mainly with money.
+By changing the world’s money we also change its incentives, and the world overall.
 That process may not be fast, easy or pristine, but the principle remains true: Change the incentives, change the world.

-So, let’s get directly into real-life applications of Bitcoin to large and fundamental societal operations.
+So, let’s go to the real-life applications of Bitcoin in large and fundamental societal operations.
 We’ll start with the most obvious and move on from there.

 War

 Bitcoin can’t entirely fix war, of course; that won’t happen until humanity itself upgrades.
 But it will drastically reduce it.
-Bear in mind that we (and I’m focusing on the US here) haven’t paid for a war since World War II.
-That war required actual sacrifices of the populace: rationing, massive sales of War Bonds and shortages.
+Bear in mind (and I’m focusing on the US here) that we haven’t paid for a war since World War II.
+That war required visible sacrifices: rationing, massive sales of War Bonds and shortages.
 People had to cooperate in the war effort.

 In 1971, however, dollars were cut free of gold and could be printed up in any number with no immediate consequence.
 All the wars since have been run on credit.
 Bitcoin does not permit this.
 You cannot conjure new bitcoins by entering a figure on a ledger, as you can with dollars.

-In a Bitcoin economy, running a war requires people to actually pay for it.
-Hence there will be fewer wars, and much more careful ones.
+In a Bitcoin economy, running a war would require people to actually pay for it.
+Hence there would be fewer wars, and much more careful ones.

 Welfare

 The subject of welfare is a political cauldron bubbling over with intimidation, guilt and fake absolution.
-So, let’s start by acknowledging that welfare has failed spectacularly.
-I’m sure people once supported it with decent intentions, but they were wrong.
+But let’s begin by admitting that welfare has failed spectacularly.
+I’m sure many people supported it with decent intentions, but they were mistaken.
 Consider this please:

 Today’s “disadvantaged” are precisely those whom welfare programs have been saving for generations.

 Like war, welfare was unleashed by cutting the link between gold and the dollar.
-Under a large number of programs, trillions of dollars have been spent for “human needs.”
-But the operation simply hasn’t worked.
+Under an ever-expanding list of programs, trillions of dollars have been spent for “human needs.”
+But the operation simply hasn’t worked: the people being “helped” are no better off.

-In addition, welfare has massively indebted productive people, who are accused of “privilege” at the same time.
-No clear-minded person would sign up for that deal.
+In addition, excessive spending has massively indebted productive people, who are simultaneously accused of “privilege.”
+No sane person would sign up for that deal.

-This mess could not exist under a Bitcoin model: Welfare would have to come directly from working people, and it would be very easy to see that private charity produced far better results for a fraction of the cost.
+This mess could not exist under a Bitcoin model: Welfare would have to come directly from working people, and it would quickly be seen that private charity produced far better results for a fraction of the cost.
 Past that point, almost no one would choose to pay for government charity.

 Public Corruption

-Once the money stream staunches because getting money is painful, the bribery business will dry up; not entirely, but very significantly.
+Once the money stream staunches because getting money is no longer free and easy, the bribery business will dry up; not entirely, but significantly.

 Let’s Recap